-This larger display makes for a much more accessible device, with more information available on-screen than ever before.
+The Series 7's larger display makes for a much more accessible device, with more information available on-screen than ever before.

-The update also includes bigger on-screen buttons and new watch faces that take full advantage of the additional breathing room.
+The update also includes bigger on-screen buttons and watch faces that take full advantage of the additional breathing room.
 One Series 7 exclusive face, Contour, pushes the watch face numerals to the outer edge of the screen.
 It then highlights the appropriate hour as time passes.
 Another face only available on the Series 7, Modular Duo, displays the time and up to three complications.
 The design allows extra room for more details in the two complications prioritized by the user.

-For the first time, watch wearers can also text away on a new QWERTY keyboard.
+For the first time, watch Apple Watch wearers can also text away on a new QWERTY keyboard.
 The feature makes for faster on-device messaging and emailing.
 It can be used by tapping each character individually or by utilizing QuickPath to swipe between letters.

 We don’t get any new, differentiating additions on the sensor front like we did when the Series 6 introduced Apple’s pulse oximeter.
 Most of the hardware and specs remain consistent from the last generation to this one.
 As mentioned above, however, the Series 7 does offer faster charging.

-In the aluminum case lineup, the Series 7 also features the five new colorways mentioned above: Midnight, Starlight, green, blue, and Product Red.
+Finally, in the aluminum case lineup, the Series 7 also features the five new colorways mentioned above: Midnight, Starlight, green, blue, and Product Red.

 What are some good Apple Watch Series 7 alternatives?